michaelmilleryoder/fanfiction-nlp/README.md

 	* a directory where for each fic, there is a list of predicted AU metadata tags, as well as confidence values in those predictions.

 ## Settings
 To use the pipeline, modify the input and output settings in `run.sh`.
+You'll also need to add paths to BookNLP and SVMRank if you are running quote attribution.
+Comment out any modules that you are not running.
 Commands within this shell script will likely not need to be modified.

 ## Command
 `./run.sh`